VisitorsThomas M. Davis, Rector

 Denise Turner Roth

 As chief development officer of WSP USA, Denise Turner Roth is responsible for creating and implementing strategic and long-range planning for one of the world’s leading engineering and professional services firms.

 Throughout her career, Ms. Turner Roth has held leadership positions in federal and local governments, where she specialized in driving economic development and administrative change.
 Known as a creative, solutions-oriented leader, her legacy is highlighted by key process and system advances.
 She is frequently called on by national and international organizations to share her expertise on leading change in large operations as well as in economic and urban redesign.

 Prior to joining WSP, Ms. Turner Roth was appointed by President Barack Obama and confirmed by the US Senate as the chief executive in charge of the General Services Administration (GSA).
-In that role she led a workforce of 12,000 full-time employees with responsibility for a $27 billion budget and more than $80 billion in federal contacting activity.
+In that role she led a workforce of 12,000 full-time employees with responsibility for a $27 billion budget and more than $80 billion in federal contracting activity.
 The GSA provides federal building, acquisition and technology services to federal agencies.

 Ms. Turner Roth is passionate about supporting strong operations in public and private organizations to achieve better results and create thriving communities.

 Ms. Turner Roth is a graduate of George Mason University, where she earned a bachelor’s degree in political science and government and received an honorary Doctorate of Letters in recognition of her distinguished public service.
 She is a fellow of the National Academy of Public Administration.